arnemertz/fix/docs/_posts/2021-08-27-roadblock-wsl-malfunction.md

 ### Who needs a network anyway?

-On Wednesday morning, I started the day with writing up the dev diary for Monday. `git commit`. `git push` - nope, I got errors.
+On Wednesday morning, I started the day by writing up the dev diary for Monday. `git commit`. `git push` - nope, I got errors.
 Poking around a bit revealed that while Windows still had an internet connection, WSL did not.
 "Network is unreachable".
 Not a DNS issue, I could not even ping localhost.

 So, instead of writing the next tests and code, I spent hours googling for a solution.
 There are dozens of issues for that error message at the WSL GitHub repo, with small tidbits of information hidden between solutions for different problems.
 No writeup.
 None of the tidbits worked for me, short of resetting Windows.